nuxt/docs/en/guide/index.md

 You can use nuxt.js as a framework to handle all the UI rendering of your project.

+When launching `nuxt`, it will start a development server with hot-reloading and vue-server-renderer configured to automatically server-render your application.

+Take a look at [the commands](/guide/commands) to learn more about it.

-If you already have a server, you can plug nuxt.js by using it as a middleware, there is no restriction at all when using nuxt for developing your Universal Web Applications.
+If you already have a server, you can plug nuxt.js by using it as a middleware, there is no restriction at all when using nuxt.js for developing your Universal Web Applications, see the [Using Nuxt.js Programmatically](/api) guide.

-> Documentation is coming soon

 ## Static Generated